CrossyChainsaw/Portfolio/README.md

 ```

 In my frontend I haven't written any unit tests, since my frontend only shows values on the page that get calculated by other services.
+I could test for example that it shows `REVERSE HANGMAN` in my menu screen, but if the project build succesfully this already guaranteeds the page loads correctly, so no need in my opinion.
 In my Game-Statistics-Service nothing happens, the project is pretty much blank.

 ### Integration Testing
 Same for unit testing, integration testing tests multiple units.
 From my understanding, since I use a microservice architecture, this means I test multiple micro services together.

 Here's the integration test in my word-service.
 Again a parameterized test since this just saves writing multiple tests that lookalike.
 I have 2 testcases.
 First I test a word that actually exists `help`, so it should output `true`.
 Next I input a non-existing word `asgfkjas`, this should output `false`.
-The test itself pretty much speaks for itself.
+The test speaks pretty much for itself.
 We test the method `wordExists()` to test if a word exists. `wordExists()` makes use of the external Merriam-Webster dictionary API.
 So we test the communication between my service and the external service.

 *Integration Test with external API*
 ```java